-If you select a quotation, you can read the comment you have written in the inspector on the right-hand side.
+Open the Quotation Manager alongside the document, so you can read the comments you wrote.
 Based on your comments you can begin with your coding work.
 Go through each quotation, open the coding tool and create new codes, or apply existing ones.

 Another option is to prepare an Excel table based on the comments you wrote and import it as your initial code list.
 See Immporting a codebook.

 In the image below you see, how it looks like when this document is imported in ATLAS.ti:

 If your PDF documents have bookmarks, you can also use them in ATLAS.ti.

 Load a PDF document that has bookmarks.